awslabs/fullstack-solution-template-for-agentcore/scripts/README.md

 # Deployment and Test Scripts

-This directory contains scripts for deploying and testing the GenAI AgentCore Starter Pack infrastructure and frontend.
+This directory contains scripts for deploying and testing the GenAIIC AgentCore Starter Pack infrastructure and frontend.

 ## Main Deployment Workflow